nolanbconaway/underground/readme.md

       underground feed $URL --json > feed_nrqw.json

 Options:
-  --api-key TEXT         MTA API key.
-Will be read from $MTA_API_KEY if not
-                         provided.

   --json                 Option to output the feed data as JSON.
 Otherwise
                          output will be bytes.